gsoft-inc/wl-eventgrid-emulator/README.md

   }
 }
 ```
-In the example for push model, we have two topics, `topic1` and `topic2`.
+In the example for push delivery, we have two topics, `topic1` and `topic2`.
 If an event is sent to the emulator on this URL `http://127.0.0.1:6500/topic1/api/events`, the emulator would forward the events to `https://host.docker.internal:5122/my-webhook` and `http://host.docker.internal:7221/eventgrid` on your host machine.
 As the emulator runs on Docker, you must use the `host.docker.internal` (emulator must make an http ) host whenever you want to call a webhook on your host machine.

-It should look like this for Pull Model:
+### Pull delivery
 ```json
 {
   "Topics": {